menu

 Overview

 Ipava - Table Grove is a very small town located in the state of Illinois.
 With a population of 2,286 people and just one neighborhood, Ipava - Table Grove is the 548th largest community in Illinois.
-Ipava - Table Grove has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Ipava - Table Grove was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Ipava - Table Grove is a blue-collar town, with 43.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ipava - Table Grove is generally considered to be a blue-collar town.
+43.31% of the Ipava - Table Grove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ipava - Table Grove is a town of managers, service providers, and construction workers and builders.
 There are especially a lot of people living in Ipava - Table Grove who work in management occupations (14.27%), office and administrative support (9.18%), and farm management occupations (5.39%).

 Setting & Lifestyle